salimandre/PcaNet/README.md

 > *PCANet: A Simple Deep Learning Baseline for Image Classification?*, Tsung-Han Chan, Kui Jia, Shenghua Gao, Jiwen Lu, Zinan Zeng, and Yi Ma, 2014

+PcaNet is a model of feature extraction for images.
 We evaluated the PcaNet model on **Labeled Faces in the Wild** (LFW) dataset using an SVM as a classifier.

 ## Summary of the method